mkoromina/Cheat-Sheet/Edit_tricks.md

 awk '{sub (/;/, OFS)} 1' OFS="\t"  file.headers.txt >  file.headers2.txt
 ```

-## Conditional filtering using awk commands:
+## Conditional filtering using awk commands
 Let's assume that we have some ICD codes are stored in icd_codes.txt (only one column) and our data file is data.txt.
 We use awk to filter the data file based on exact matches in the third column with icd_codes.txt.